-Either tool will give you the tools you need to keep your audience engaged.
+Either software will give you the tools you need to keep your audience engaged.

-Technical issues are a constant worry when hosting any live event, so you need a tool that is reliable and gives a great experience to attendees as well as saving the recording to download afterward.
+Technical issues are a constant worry when hosting any live event, so you need a tool that is reliable, gives a great experience to attendees as well as saving the recording to download afterward.

 Zoom built their meeting business on excelling in this area and have brought it to their webinars.
-Whether as a host or attendee I’ve always been impressed with just how good the quality of both the video and audio is.
+Whether as a host or attendee I’ve always been impressed with just how good the quality of both the Zoom video and audio is.
 This is due to the video being recorded locally on your machine meaning you get crisp video and quality storage.

-WebinarJam has struggled in this area in the past due to compressing the video to stream to Youtube Live as well as because of the bandwidth requirements needed to stream live.
 However, I’ve been impressed at the changes in the product as they moved from only streaming through YoutubeLive into their own environment.
-The quality isn’t as high as Zoom but it is definitely good enough!
+The quality isn’t as high as Zoom but it is definitely good enough for most business needs !

 Ever heard the saying “if you can measure it, you can manage it” well this is vital for webinars.
 WebinarJam excels in this area, with a dashboard showing you:

-- exactly how many registration page views you got,
+- Exactly how many registration page views you achieved,

 This is on top of showing you how many sales you got as a result!